 If you live in a humid environment, you may have problems with cookies spreading and flattening too much.
 Especially in the summer months.
 Even if it’s not a particularly humid day when you go to make cookies, the moisture can actually seep into ingredients like flour and remain there for a while.

-I live in Phoenix which is a very dry climate.
+I live in Phoenix which is a very dry climate at sea level.

-So a cookie dough recipe that turns out perfectly for me here may end up a little too “moist” and flat for those of you in humidity.
+So a cookie dough recipe that turns out perfectly for me here may end up a little too “moist” and flat for those of you in humidity or altitude.
+Here’s what to do:

 Add more flour